luandro/colmena-os/docs/40-runbooks/docker-deployment.md

 ## First-Run UX
 1. Open `http://localhost:7180`.
-2. Add a server pointing to `http://localhost:7180/api`.
+2. Add a server pointing to `http://localhost:7180/api` (or the backend host port exported by `scripts/compose-smoke.sh`).
 3. Log in with `SUPERADMIN_EMAIL` / `SUPERADMIN_PASSWORD` from `.env`.

 For scripted startup without health verification, `scripts/up-local.sh` simply builds and starts the stack; complement it with `scripts/test-compose-local.sh` for smoke tests.